IBM-Cloud/ibm-cloud-cli-sdk/docs/interface_summary.md

 ### Command Help ([reference](https://github.com/IBM-Cloud/ibm-cloud-cli-sdk/blob/master/docs/plugin_developer_guide.md#24-help-of-command))

 - Use "-" for single letter flags, and "--" for multiple letter flags, e.g. `-c ACCOUNT_ID` and `--guid`.
-- All user input values should be shown capital letters, e.g. `ibmcloud scale RESOURCE_NAME`
+- All user input values should be shown as capital letters, e.g. `ibmcloud scale RESOURCE_NAME`
 - For optional parameters and flags, surround them with "[...]", e.g. `ibmcloud account orgs [--guid]`.
 - For exclusive parameters and flags, group them together by "(...)" and separate by "|".
   - Example: `ibmcloud test create (NAME | --uuid ID)`